-Our nursing home lawyer in Atlanta, Georgia wants you to know that abuse can be sneaky and not always obvious.
-It is important that you speak with your loved one regularly to check for signs of abuse.
-We know that it can be stressful and you may feel guilty if you discover your loved one has been abused.
+In Atlanta, Georgia, our nursing home lawyer wants you to know that abuse can be sneaky and not always obvious.
+You must speak with your loved one regularly to check for signs of abuse.
+We know that it can be stressful, and you may feel guilty if you discover your loved one has been abused.
 However, we are here to help right this wrong.
-If you would like to speak with a trusted Atlanta nursing home lawyer from Andrew R. Lynch, P.C., give us a call now.
+If you would like to speak with a trusted lawyer from Andrew R. Lynch, P.C., give us a call now.

 Causes of Nursing Home Neglect

 The mere thought of nursing home staff abusing residents is difficult to imagine.
 However, it happens more than you might like to think.
-Here are the most common reasons for nursing home abuse a nursing home lawyer in Atlanta, GA sees.
+Here are the most common reasons for nursing home abuse:

 - Understaffing: It is very difficult for nursing home residents to receive the care they need if there’s not enough staff.
 They may be forced to prioritize certain needs of residents over others.
 As a result, some residents might not get their medication on time or get proper nutrition.

-- Underpaid Staff: If nursing home staff members aren’t compensated fairly, they may lack motivation to provide a certain standard of care.
+- Underpaid Staff: If nursing home staff members aren’t compensated fairly, they may lack the motivation to provide a certain standard of care.
 They won’t go above and beyond, so many residents won’t get the care they deserve.
 These staff members might believe that they’re not paid enough to do a good job.
-After a while, this can lead to low morale, which can establish an environment of accepting low standards of care.
+After a while, this can lead to low morale, which can establish an environment of accepting low care standards.

 - Undertrained Staff: Nursing home staff members should receive adequate training before working residents.
-However, as a nursing home lawyer in Atlanta, GA can confirm, some nursing home facilities don’t take the time to properly train their staff.
+Unfortunately, some nursing home facilities don’t take the time to train their staff properly.
 Without proper training, staff members won’t know how to provide residents with proper care.
-They might not know how to care for residents with certain illnesses and disabilities or lack knowledge about the rights of residents.
+They might not know how to care for residents with certain illnesses and disabilities or lack knowledge about residents’ rights.

 - Burnout: Some nursing home staff members work long hours every day and may eventually experience burnout.
-Unfortunately, as a nursing home lawyer in Atlanta, GA can attest, they may take it out on residents.
-Instead of releasing their frustrations in a constructive manner, they may act abusively towards residents.
+Unfortunately, the staff may take it out on residents.
+Instead of releasing their frustrations constructively, they may act abusively towards residents.

 - Lack of Consequences: One of the main reasons nursing home abuse continues to go on is a lack of consequences.
-Even when incidents of abuse are reported, local and state authorities might not investigate or punish those accused.
+Even when abuse incidents are reported, local and state authorities might not investigate or punish those accused.